svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## Display

-Display: LC/3.2 for display?  if so, I2C for communication with LC/3.2.
+Display: LC/3.2 for display?  if so, I2C (or CAN bus) for communication with LC/3.2.
 Or use main MCU, and I2C for display.
 Slow, but high speed not needed.
 Remember the external pull-up resistors.

 - 18 SDA